tttardigrado/hsfuck/README.md

 A _brainfuck_ to _C_ compiler written in _Haskell_*

-## Teck stack
+## Tech stack
-Languages: Haskell
+* Languages: Haskell
-Packages: Parsec
+* Packages: Parsec

 ## Blog Post
 I wrote a [blog post](./blog/) about this project

 ## How to install and use
 You need to have cabal and Haskell installed.
+Then run the following commands

 ```sh
 # clone the repo and move to it